ajenaro/ajenaro/README.md

 Hi there 👋!
 My name is Antonio Jenaro

 I'm a Software Developer, Data Scientist enthusiast and i love programming.
-I'm working at the University of Cantabria and CH Consulting
+I work at the University of Cantabria and as a freelance developer

 <!--
 Here are some ideas to get you started: